Otto Lybeck: Career

 Lybeck was appointed head of the Military Office of the Ministry for Naval Affairs (Sjöförsvarsdepartementets kommandoexpedition) in 1918 and from 6 June to 13 October 1921, he served as Minister of Defence and head of the Ministry of Defence.
 During this time, Lybeck was also a member of the Military Pay Experts (Militära avlöningssakkunniga) from 1919 to 1922 and a member of the Defense Audit (Försvarsrevisionen) from 1922 to 1923.
 He then served as commanding officer of the 4th Coastal Defence Ship Division (Fjärde pansarbåtsdivisionen) from 1922 to 1923 and as Inspector of the Submarine Force (Inspektör för ubåtsvapnet) in 1924.
-Lybeck was promoted to rear admiral in 1925 and in 1926 he was appointed Highest Commander of the Coastal Fleet.
+Lybeck was promoted to rear admiral in 1925 and in 1926 he was appointed Commander-in-Chief of the Coastal Fleet.
 In 1927, he was appointed Chief of the Naval Staff, a position Lybeck had for the next nine years.
 He was chairman of the Naval Teaching Commission (marinundervisningskommissionen) in 1928, and of the board of the Nautical Chart Department from 1929 to 1936.
-Lybeck was also chairman of the board of the Royal Swedish Yacht Club (KSSS) from 1936 to 1946 and of the Swedish Sailing Federation (Svenska seglarförbundet) from 1937.
+Lybeck was also chairman of the board of the Royal Swedish Yacht Club (KSSS) from 1936 to 1946 and of the Swedish Sailing Federation from 1937.
 He served as a member of the Committee on Stockholm's Naval Station from 1929 to 1930.